 de Magistris returned to Boston triumphant.
 The city’s finest chefs were delighted to have him at their sides.
 And after working alongside Michael Schlow at Café Louis, Eric Brennan at The Federalist, and Lydia Shire, Susan Regis and Daniele Baliani at Pignoli, he made Michaela Larson’s blu in The Sports Club/LA in Boston’s Ladder District a major destination for discerning diners.

 Now, at dante, de Magistris is on his own, creating dishes that combine ingredients in unique ways, and delighting locals and travelers alike with his fresh, modern approach to traditional Italian cuisine.
 He’s also got his two brothers by his side, making it a true family business (brother Damian manages the front of the house, while Filippo manages the wine program).

-Showing no signs of slowing down, de Magistris began construction on his second restaurant, Il Casale, back in his hometown of Belmont.
-Luckily for him and his neighbors, he's not setting fire to Tupperware much these days.
+Showing no signs of slowing down, de Magistris opened his second restaurant, Il Casale, back in his hometown of Belmont in 2009 and then its sister restaurant in Lexington in 2014.
+Luckily for him and his neighbors, he’s not setting fire to Tupperware much these days.